Respond to abnormal activity detected by ONTAP ARP

 If you restore an entire volume, there are no notices to clear. |

-ARP must be active and not in learning mode.
+ARP must be actively protecting a volume and not in a learning or evaluation mode.

 You can use System Manager or the ONTAP CLI to respond to abnormal activity.